strongback/strongback-cli/CONTRIBUTE.md

     $ git commit .

-which should then pop up an editor of your choice in which you should place a good commit message. _*We do expect that all commit messages begin with a line starting with the issue number and ending with a short phrase that summarizes what changed in the commit.*_ For example:
+which should then pop up an editor of your choice in which you should place a good commit message. _*We do expect that all commit messages' first line ends starts with a short phrase that summarizes what changed in the commit and ends with the issue number in parentheses.*_ For example:

-    Issue-1234 Corrected help documentation
+    Corrected help documentation (Issue #1234)

 If that phrase is not sufficient to explain your changes, then the first line should be followed by a blank line and one or more paragraphs with additional details.